9.14. An Introduction To Exception Handling

 All programs are formatted with 4-character indentation.

-3 Empty catch blocks are called "so what" exception handlers because they don't do anything ("I caught the exception, so what?").
+3. Empty catch blocks are called "so what" exception handlers because they don't do anything ("I caught the exception, so what?").
 Catching the exception but failing to report it eliminates the information needed to identify when and where an error occurs and allows the program to continue running in an insecure state.
 Empty catch blocks are antithetical to the fail-fast design strategy.
-They can be more dangerous than not catching an exception and are rarely appropriate.
+They are rarely appropriate and can be more dangerous and problematic than not catching an exception.
 I'm aware of a case where a software engineer was assigned a three-month project to correct the empty catch blocks left by another engineer departing the company "under a cloud" (i.e., in less than amicable circumstances).